 Pinch of nutmeg: because all recipes should have nutmeg!
 Just kidding, but seriously, the tiniest pinch of nutmeg really plays beautifully with the brown butter.
 It's so freaking delicious!

-how to make brown butter sugar cookies
+How to make brown butter sugar cookies

 The most important step is to brown the butter.
-(If you don't know how to brown butter, check out this guide) Essentially, melt butter in a skillet over medium heat until the butter becomes nice and foamy and you begin to see little brown specs.
+(If you don't know how to brown butter, check out this guide) Melt butter in a skillet over medium heat until the butter becomes nice and foamy and you begin to see little brown specs.
 As soon as you see this, remove from the heat and allow the butter to cool.

 Place butter in a container and allow it to firm back up - this takes about 1-2 hours.
 You can add it to the refrigerator to speed up the process but you don't want it to be hard, just back to room temperature and in solid form.